King's Heath Local History Society

 Forthcoming Events

 October 15th "Ten Birmingham Women" by Henrietta Lockhart.
-This talk takes its starting point from Margaret Nettlefold of Winterbourne House, and will shine a spotlight on a selection of women associated with her.
-Ranging from the 1890s to the 1920s, Henrietta will use archival sources to explore the varied lives of these women, all of who lived through a time of massive social change.
+This talk takes its starting point from Margaret Nettlefold of Winterbourne House and will shine a spotlight on a selection of women associated with her.
+Ranging from the 1890's to the 1920's, Henrietta will use archival sources to explore the varied lives of these women, all of whom lived through a time of massive social change.

 Henrietta Lockhart is Curator of Museum Collections at Winterbourne House and Garden, University of Birmingham.